mengistristen/mengistristen/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/mengistristen?color=%20%2300acee&label=Follow%20me%20on%20Twitter&style=for-the-badge)][twitter]
 [![Website](https://img.shields.io/badge/-Portfolio-black?style=for-the-badge&logo=github)][website]

 I'm a software engineering student at Oregon Institute of Technology.
 Currently Tech Director at [KTEC 89.5FM][ktec].
 I'm interested in web development using JavaScript and other web technologies.
 I've experimented with React, Express, and other popular front and back-end JavaScript frameworks.
 I would like to dive more into working on the cloud and have dabbled in AWS and other cloud computing platforms.
+More recently, I've been interested in understanding and contributing to the ethereum network by creating smart contracts and web3 enabled applications.

 #### ⚡ Interests...